 Speaking with Gilitics Media, Hon.
-Dewani congratulated Dr. Agarwal for coming up with the initiative terming it a brilliant idea and also called for more people to contribute to the rehabilitation efforts at Kibarani in order to uplift the scenery of Mombasa County.
+Dewani congratulated Dr. Agarwal for coming up with the initiative terming it a brilliant idea and called for more people to contribute to the rehabilitation efforts at Kibarani to uplift Mombasa County’s scenery.

 The area chief also lauded the efforts by Hon, Agarwal and thanked the Indian High Commission for taking their time to visit his area and promoting the rehabilitation of the Kibarani Miracle Park.
 He assured the leaders that “all the trees will be well taken care of, and within one year, Kibarani will be green.”

 “To live in a healthy environment, we must have as many trees as possible so we have taken up this initiative to make sure we plant as many trees as possible through this small initiative, Green Kenya, Clean Kenya,” said Dr. Agarwal.